- British Library Online Account

 Why do I still keep seeing the same upgrade screen?
 I've already upgraded my account.

-The new login screen enables you to log in with your new credentials, and provides a link for those who haven't yet upgraded their account.
+The new login screen enables you to log in with your new credentials, provides a link for those who haven't yet upgraded their account and also enables readers to change their passwords.
 We thought it would be less confusing to have just the one screen.

 I've forgotten my username and password.
 What do I do?